miviro/your-time/README.md

 A web extension that shows community-submitted, important timemarks on YouTube videos.

 # Moving to GitLab
-Due to personal untrust with Microsoft, it has been decided to move the project to GitLab under the username "eonmilu", keeping the same project name.
+Due to personal untrust with Microsoft, it has been decided to move the project to GitLab under the username "eonmilu", keeping the same project name: https://gitlab.com/eonmilu/your-time